nvim-lualine/lualine.nvim/CONTRIBUTING.md

 <details>
 <summary><b>theme example</b></summary>

 To create a custom theme you need to define a colorscheme for each of vim's modes.
-Each mode has a `fg` and `bg` field for every lualine section.
+Each mode has a dictionary structured like `{ forground_color, background_color, special_effect}` for every lualine section.
+The special_effect perameter is optional.
-You can add special effects with `gui`.
+You can see list of supportted special_efects with `:help highlight-cterm`.
 You can provide colors in two ways
   1. As a table like `{'hexcode', 256_color_code}`
   2. As a String like `'hexcode'`